-On the Caribbean island of the Dominican Republic, tourists flock to pristine beaches, with little knowledge that a few miles away thousands of dispossessed Haitians are under armed guard on plantations harvesting sugarcane, most of which ends up in US kitchens.
+The Price of Sugar documents injustices committed against Haitians in the sugar industry in the Dominican Republic.
+On that Caribbean island, tourists flock to pristine beaches, with little knowledge that a few miles away thousands of dispossessed Haitians are under armed guard, a form of slavery on plantations harvesting sugarcane, most of which ends up in U.S. kitchens.

 Cutting cane by machete, they work 14 hour days, 7 days a week, frequently without access to decent housing, electricity, clean water, education, healthcare or adequate nutrition.
 The Price of Sugar follows a charismatic Spanish priest, Father Christopher Hartley, as he organizes some of this hemisphere’s poorest people, challenging the powerful interests profiting from their work.
 This film raises key questions about where the products we consume originate, at what human cost they are produced and ultimately, where our responsibility lies. — Louise Rosen

 MOVIE REVIEW | THE PRICE OF SUGAR; Sugar Cane’s Bitter Harvest In the Dominican Republic

 By Stephen Holden, Published in The New York Times

 The Price of Sugar, Bill Haney’s muckraking documentary about Haitians lured into a form of indentured servitude on sugar plantations across the border in the Dominican Republic, focuses on the Rev. Christopher Hartley, a courageous and stubborn Spanish priest who devoted 10 years to bettering their desperate plight.